jahnestacado/gometastore/README.md

 # GO Hive Metastore Client

-This is an adjusted version of the [Hive metastore client library](https://github.com/akolb1/gometastore/tree/master/hmsclient) for Golang that set an AuthToken via the Thrift `SetUGI` method.
+This is an adjusted version of the [Hive metastore client library](https://github.com/akolb1/gometastore/tree/master/hmsclient) for Golang.

+The main differences from the original package are:
+* use of golang context to timeout calls
-This is a custom hack fo in-house use only!
+* sets an AuthToken via the Thrift `SetUGI` method for supported OIDC.
+This is a dirty hack for in-house use only!

 ## Installation